abdullatif14/alx-higher_level_programming/README.md

 # alx-higher_level_programming

-## We tackle various software application using majoryly Python and a bit of Cpython
+## We tackle various software application using majorly Python and a bit of cpython